I am currently inviting people to take part in the following research project on clothing and comfort. Please find out more.

 As part of a project on Heating and Comfort during the Covid-19 pandemic, funded as part of the Centre for Research into Energy Demand Solutions (CREDS), I am leading a work package that focuses on clothing and its relation to heating use.
-It asks what people wore during the winters of the pandemic, and what this might tell us about enduring changes as part of evolving comfort conventions.
+It asks what people wore during the winters of the pandemic, how they kept warm and what this might tell us about any enduring changes in conventions surrounding thermal comfort at home.

 The challenge of decarbonising space heating is complex and urgent.
 Reducing demand for heating in homes, and elsewhere, could make an important contribution but tends to be overlooked.
 For instance, different forms of clothing allow lower indoor temperatures to feel comfortable.
 Whilst this seems obvious, clothing has become an implausible topic for carbon reduction policy.
 Research is also lacking.
 By imaginatively exploring futures of clothing-related reductions in heat demand and by reviewing current evidence, this project aims to inspire greater research and policy interest in clothing and greater recognition of its potential significance in the transition to low-carbon heating.